brownman/magnify_the_small/README.md

 - Commitments: do these tasks today:
--1 talk with N.
+- 1 talk with N.
--2 buy Laptop for K. mother
+- 2 buy Laptop for K. mother
--3 silicon glue - mother
+- 3 silicon glue - mother
+- 4 pool
+- 5 f. time